NVIDIA-Omniverse/kit-app-template/README.md

 - **GPU**: NVIDIA RTX capable GPU (RTX 3070 or Better recommended)

-- **Driver**: Minimum and recommended - 537.58.
+- **Driver**: Minimum and recommended - This update requires driver version >=550.54.15 (Linux) or >=551.78 (Windows).
+Please verify your driver versions before upgrading.
 Newer versions may work but are not equally validated.

 - **Internet Access**: Required for downloading the Omniverse Kit SDK, extensions, and tools.